Robert Parry (journalist): Life and career

-Born in Hartford, Connecticut, Parry received a B.A. in English from Colby College in Waterville, Maine in 1971 and began his career in journalism in Framingham, Massachusetts working for his father's newspaper The Middlesex Daily News.
-He joined the Associated Press in 1974, moving to its Washington, D.C. bureau in 1977.
-Following the 1980 presidential election he was assigned to its Special Assignment (investigative reporting) unit, where he began working on Central America.
+Born in Hartford, Connecticut, Parry received a B.A. in English in 1971 from Colby College in Waterville, Maine.
+He began his journalism career in Framingham, Massachusetts working for his father's newspaper, The Middlesex Daily News.
+He joined the Associated Press (AP) in 1974, moving to its Washington, D.C. bureau in 1977.
+Following the 1980 presidential election, he was assigned to AP's Special Assignment (investigative reporting) unit.
+Among the areas he covered were the revolutionary upheavals in El Salvador and Nicaragua.

-Parry was a finalist for the 1985 Pulitzer Prize for National Reporting and received the George Polk Award for National Reporting in 1984 for his work with the Associated Press on Iran-Contra, where he broke the story that the Central Intelligence Agency had provided an assassination manual to the Nicaraguan Contras (Psychological Operations in Guerrilla Warfare).
-In mid-1985, he wrote the first article on Oliver North's involvement in the affair and, together with Brian Barger in late 1985, he broke the CIA and Contras cocaine trafficking in the US scandal, helping to spark Senator John Kerry's interest in investigating Iran–Contra.
-The Associated Press had refused to publish the drug trafficking story, and only relented when its Spanish-language newswire service accidentally published a translation.
-Barger and Parry continued to press their investigation of North even as most of the media declined to follow it up, eventually publishing a story in mid-1986, based on 24 sources, which led to a Congressional committee asking questions of North.
-After North denied the allegations, Barger was pushed out of the Associated Press, and Parry was unable to publish any further follow-ups to the story until after Eugene Hasenfus' plane (Corporate Air Services HPF821) was shot down in Nicaragua in October 1986.
-After finding out that his boss had been "conferring with [Oliver] North on a regular basis", Parry left AP in 1987 to join Newsweek, leaving the publication in 1990.
+Parry was a finalist for the 1985 Pulitzer Prize for National Reporting, and won the George Polk Award for National Reporting in 1984 for his AP work on the Iran-Contra affair where, among other disclosures, he revealed that the CIA had provided an assassination manual, Psychological Operations in Guerrilla Warfare, to the Contras.
+In mid-1985, he wrote the first article on Oliver North's involvement in the Iran-Contra affair and, together with Brian Barger, made a controversial claim in late 1985 that the CIA and Contras were trafficking cocaine in the U.S. to finance secret military operations in Nicaragua.
+This reporting prompted Senator John Kerry to launch a Congressional investigation into Iran–Contra.
+AP had initially refused to publish the drug trafficking story, and only relented when its Spanish-language newswire service accidentally printed a translated version of it.

+Barger and Parry continued to press their investigation of North even as most of the media declined to pursue it.
+The two journalists eventually published a detailed story in mid-1986, based on 24 sources, which led to a Congressional committee asking questions of North.
+After North denied the allegations, Barger was pushed out of the AP, and Parry was unable to publish any follow-ups to the story until Eugene Hasenfus' plane (Corporate Air Services HPF821) was shot down in Nicaragua in October 1986, which revived national concern with covert actions being carried out against the Sandinista government.
+After learning his boss had been "conferring with [Oliver] North on a regular basis", Parry left AP in 1987 to join Newsweek, where he remained until 1990.
+Later, when journalist Gary Webb published his explosive 1996 newspaper series "Dark Alliance", alleging the Reagan administration had let the Contras sell crack cocaine in the U.S. to fund anti-Sandinista activities, Parry offered words of support to Webb who was receiving heavy criticism from the mainstream media.